bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-27-dance-craza.md

 **Please note** that this film contains a sequence of flashing lights which might affect customers who are susceptible to photosensitive epilepsy.

 In 1979 Jerry Dammers founded not only The Specials but the 2 Tone Record Label.
 Releasing their debut single Gangsters in July of that year, which spent 12 weeks on the UK singles chart, closely followed by the labels second single, The Prince by Madness.
-Over the course of the next 12 months,
-2 Tone took over the UK, with more singles and album releases by
-The Selecter, The Beat and the The Bodysnatchers, along with two 2 Tone package Tours with these and other bands.
+Over the course of the next 12 months,  2 Tone took over the UK, with more singles and album releases by  The Selecter, The Beat and the The Bodysnatchers, along with two 2 Tone package Tours with these and other bands.
 Director Joe Massot (Led Zeppelin’s film _The Song Remains the Same_) and cinematographer Joe Dunton both witnessed these bands live and wanted to try an attempt at capturing the sheer force and energy of the movement.
 They filmed various bands at venues over the course of 1980 using the newly invented SteadyCam on Super 35mm film stock to make it look like the camera was dancing along with the beat of the music.
 The end film included 27 songs and captured a unique moment in time at the height of the ska revival.

 The film has now been newly restored to 4K from an original 70mm print with brand new Dolby Atmos sound mix in collaboration with Chrysalis Records by the BFI.

-**bfi.org.uk
-<![if !supportLineBreakNewLine]>
-<![endif]>**
+**bfi.org.uk**

 Capturing the peak of 2 Tone in the early 1980s, _Dance Craze_ remains unique in the history of the concert film.
-Showcasing live performances from
-The Specials, Madness, The Selecter, The Beat, Bad Manners and
-The Bodysnatchers, it’s a valuable time-capsule of the British genre that merged Jamaican ska with punk and new wave music.
+Showcasing live performances from The Specials, Madness, The Selecter, The Beat, Bad Manners and The Bodysnatchers, it’s a valuable time-capsule of the British genre that merged Jamaican ska with punk and new wave music.
 It also broke new ground for how to film bands on stage.

-Many pop promos and concert films before _Dance_ _Craze_’s release in cinemas in 1981 were shot on 16mm or early video formats, with occasional expensive exceptions, such as Martin Scorsese’s _The Last Waltz_ (1978).
+Many pop promos and concert films before _Dance Craze_’s release in cinemas in 1981 were shot on 16mm or early video formats, with occasional expensive exceptions, such as Martin Scorsese’s _The Last Waltz_ (1978).
 Something else entirely, the groundbreaking visual concept of _Dance Craze_ was devised by the now-legendary technical innovator Joe Dunton.
 Dunton’s main objectives were to shoot on 35mm and not make what he called a ‘third row’ concert film: unlike most up to that point, it wouldn’t be shot from the static viewpoint of the audience or the wings of the stage.
 Dunton wanted the camera to be a part of the performance; to be dancing, so to speak, with the members of the band.

 He decided that the way to do this was to mount the heavy 35mm cameras on a Steadicam, a system invented by Garrett Brown, which had previously been used on _Marathon Man_ (1976), _Rocky_ (1976) and _The Shining_ (1980).
 Attached to the operator on a Steadicam rig, the camera could glide around the performers with ease, fully immersing the viewer in the performances.